 I have questions regarding my Hartford Workers Compensation policy, where can I find more information?

 - The Hartford sent this communication to Workers Compensation policyholders the week of March 23, 2020.

 - In this communication, you will learn that The Hartford will help personal and commercial lines customers who are having financial difficulty because of COVID-19.
-The Hartford will be suspending cancellations for non-payment until May 1, 2020, and will not be assessing late fees for premiums due on or before May 1, 2020.
+View this article for the most current information including updated dates.
 Please contact The Hartford with any questions.
 Contact information is provided in the communication.

 Who should I contact for questions related to managing risk?

 To address specific risks, concerns, questions, or to locate relevant resources; contact a CUNA Mutual Group Risk Consultant at 800.637.2676, firstname.lastname@example.org, Ask a Risk Consultant form, or schedule a virtual risk consultation through our online scheduling.